-The overland cable route avoids stream crossings to the extent feasible.
-Most of these streams have already had their channels altered and have been culverted to accommodate the construction and upkeep of roadways or railroad.
-The EPSC Plan will outline the standard BMPs for working in and near streams and designed riparian buffers, and these will be implemented for all stream crossings to ensure minimal impacts to banks and water quality.
+The overland cable route avoids stream crossings and associated work within riparian buffers and floodplains to the extent feasible.
+Many of the streams within or adjacent to the Project were observed to have historically been altered, including numerous culverts that accommodate construction and maintenance of roadways and the railroad.
+The EPSC Plan will outline standard BMPs for working in and near streams and designed riparian buffers, and these will be implemented for all stream crossings to ensure minimal impacts to banks and water quality.
+Additionally, collateral environmental permits including a Vermont Floodplain and River Corridor Permit and a Stream Alteration Permit will be acquired prior to construction.

 In riparian buffers requiring open trench excavation, vegetation debris shall be cut sufficiently or removed so as not to interfere with animal crossings.
 Any cut stumps near the stream shall remain in the ground for soil stabilization unless they are located directly over the trench or will interfere with the integrity of the transmission line.
-The temporary construction area will be restored in accordance with the EPSC Plan.
-For the operation phase vegetation management, only those streams crossed with opentrench excavation (and where HDD installation is less than approximately 15 feet deep, subject to manufacturer confirmation) will require a 12-foot Permanent Project Corridor maintained free of deeprooted vegetation.
+All temporary construction areas will be restored and revegetated in accordance with the EPSC Plan.
+For operational phase vegetation management, only those streams crossed with open trench excavation (and where HDD installation is less than approximately 15 feet deep, subject to manufacturer confirmation) will require a 12 foot Permanent Project Corridor maintained free of deep rooted vegetation as described above.
+Work in all other riparian buffer areas will only be temporary and limited to the construction phase of the Project.